Endeavors

 Unit Actions: Operators use the Generic and Operator Actions, listed at the end of this chapter.

-Units use the Unit Actions, but they do not have a turn as normal.
+Units use only the Unit Actions, but they do not have a turn as normal.
 Instead they act when one of their operators takes the Operate action to operate them.
 How many times a unit can act this way per round depends on their Unit Stat size: ● 1, ■ 2, or ⬧ 3.

 Units also can't take special actions.
 They still gain temporary Blessings, but they are ignored when determining who has the most.